taohjw/patrickbryant/README.md

 >voms-proxy-init -voms cms

-Edit ZZ4b/NtupleAna/scripts/procNtupleTest_cfg.py to process the files you want.
-Store lists of files in groups (data years/periods or simulated process) in ZZ4b/fileLists/.
+Run the following with --help to see what command line argument you can specify.
+Otherwise it runs with the default input files and default output directory.

 >procNtupleTest ZZ4b/NtupleAna/scripts/procNtupleTest_cfg.py

 # Madgraph Studies